Mohamed-Akram-Hl/docs/3. Variables/Variables.md

 x = "bonjour" // x is now of type str ecrire(x)
 ```
-> Comments can be used to explain Lesko code Just by typing `//` then write the comment you want
+> Comments can be used to explain Lesko code Just by typing `//` then write the comment you want.

-> Comments can not be  executed when testing code
+> Comments can not be  executed when testing code.